 Solar 4 RVs has provided high profile individual sponsorships to highlight the benefits of solar on mobile applications and gain further understanding of how products perform under various conditions, for example:

 - Lisa Blair’s zero carbon emission yacht ‘Climate Action Now’ was fitted with a solar system in 2017 for her quest to be the first female to solo circumnavigate Antarctica.
-The yacht also hosted an all women team in the Sydney to Hobart race this year.
+The yacht also hosted an all women team in the Sydney to Hobart race that same year.

 - Two young Australians were provided with solar for their row boat in the Talisker Whiskey Atlantic Challenge.
-They rowed more than 3,000 nautical miles across the Atlantic Ocean earlier this year supporting the charity "Make a Wish" Foundation.
+They rowed more than 3,000 nautical miles across the Atlantic Ocean supporting the charity "Make a Wish" Foundation.

 - Solar 4 RVs first supplied the Australian Antarctic Division (AAD) with flexible solar panels and solar charge controllers for installation on Macquarie Island in 2016.
 The AAD generates solar power in remote field locations for a number of different scenarios including powering VHF radio repeaters, remote radio installations, automatic weather stations and remote area power supplies.
 This presents a tough environment for flexible solar panels that are attached to a curved water tank.
 The continuing work with AAD will mean further learnings will be possible from this unique installation environment.